 Our strategy identifies four key priorities through which we fulfil our purpose and work towards our vision that students are always treated fairly.

-Our Operating Plan for 2022 sets out what we plan to do this year to advance each of our strategic priorities and what we intend to have achieved by the end of the year.
+Our Operating Report for 2022 reports progress against our Operating Plan 2022.
+It sets out what we did during the year to advance each of our strategic priorities.
 It includes both ongoing areas of work and new initiatives.